Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 2What percentage of students receive financial aid?

 About 80 percent of our students utilize some sort of financial aid, including grants, loans or scholarships.
-Applicants who submit the Journalism School Scholarship Aid Application are automatically considered for merit and need-based scholarships.
+Applicants who submit the Journalism School Scholarship Aid Supplement and all other required documentation are automatically considered for merit and need-based scholarships.
 Admission decisions are need-blind.

 3. When will I receive the money from my student loan to cover my living expenses?